How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 - Slap the clay down on the wedging board.

-- Continue to rotate the clay in a rectangular shape and slap it down 5 to 7 times to compress it together.
+- Continue rotating the clay into a rectangular shape and slap it down 5 to 7 times to compress it.

 You will want to cut the clay in half at least 10 times and 25 times or more if it’s recycled clay.

 The two colors blended beautifully together with the Stack and Slam taking only a little over 6 minutes, 25 slices, and around 140 slams.
-This technique is great for anyone that has issues with their wrists.
+This technique is great for anyone with wrist issues.
 It is by far the simplest method of wedging.

 4) Wheel Wedging